AyushmanJena/ObsidianBackup/ANGULAR/Angular Youtube Tutorial/01 Introduction.md

 - The markup of the component is stored in the templateUrl and style in styleUrl
 - for a component the value of the selector can be used as an html element.

-whenever we navigate around in the angular application, only the content of the html file will change, the content of the html file will not change.
+whenever we navigate around in the angular application, only the content of the html will change, the content of the html file will not change.
 The single html page loaded into our browser is index.html.